aldeiza/address-api/README.md

 # auth-api
-A Spring Boot API to auth users.
+A Spring Boot API to access address data.